grafana/loki/docs/sources/clients/aws/ec2/_index.md

 chmod a+x "promtail-linux-amd64"
 ```

-Now we're going to download the [promtail configuration](../../promtail/) file below and edit it, don't worry we will explain what those means.
+Now we're going to download the [Promtail configuration](../../promtail/) file below and edit it, don't worry we will explain what those means.
 The file is also available as a gist at [cyriltovena/promtail-ec2.yaml][config gist].

 ```bash